 9. Visit Nowton Park

-If you are looking for somewhere outside of the city for a leisurely stroll, don’t miss Nowton’s Park.
+If you are looking for somewhere beyond the township for a leisurely stroll, don’t miss Nowton’s Park.

 It is more than just a place to have a picnic (although that is always a good idea) there is also old ruins, a maze and interesting wood carvings located throughout the park.

 If you love daffodils, visit in the Spring (not winter as pictured below) as the daffodils are in full bloom in the springtime at Nowton Park.

 For children there are great playgrounds in the park and if you have a dog there is some particularly popular doggy ice-cream available for purchase at the cafe in the park.